MicrosoftDocs/win32/desktop-src/dataxchg/clipboard-operations.md

 ## Clipboard Ownership

 The *clipboard owner* is the window associated with the information on the clipboard.
-A window becomes the clipboard owner when it places data on the clipboard specifically, when it calls the [**EmptyClipboard**](/windows/desktop/api/Winuser/nf-winuser-emptyclipboard) function.
+A window becomes the clipboard owner when it places data on the clipboard, specifically, when it calls the [**EmptyClipboard**](/windows/desktop/api/Winuser/nf-winuser-emptyclipboard) function.
 The window remains the clipboard owner until it is closed or another window empties the clipboard.

 When the clipboard is emptied, the clipboard owner receives a [**WM\_DESTROYCLIPBOARD**](wm-destroyclipboard.md) message.
 Following are some reasons why a window might process this message: